-27 Amplitude Scale
+27. Amplitude Scale

-This scale can be in either dBm or dBc by clicking on item 18, the same units as set for transmit power will be used.
+This scale can be in either dBm or dBc, the same units as set for transmit power will be used.
 See the Advanced control panel section for instruction on how to change this Section 6.1.3

-28 Trace Run/Pause.
+28. Trace Run/Pause.